rmosolgo/graphql-ruby/guides/queries/interpreter.md

 - `rescue_from`

   This was built on middleware, which is not supported anymore.
-Stay tuned for a replacement.
+For a replacement, see {% internal_link "Error Handling", "/errors/error_handling" %}.

 - `.graphql_definition` and `def to_graphql`